recurly/recurly-docs-deprecated/docs/PRICING & BILLING GUIDES/usage-based-pricing-guide.md

 ## Step 2: Creating a subscription with the usage plan add-ons

 After creating a plan, you can add it to an account as a subscription.
 For this guide, we assume an account has already been created.
-However, if needed, you can create an account at this stage as well; see the [Subscription Create](/developers/api/latest/index.html#operation/create_subscription) endpoint for details.
+However, if needed, you can create an account at this stage as well; see the [Create Subscription](https://recurly.com/developers/api/v2021-02-25/index.html#operation/create_subscription) endpoint for details.
 We’ll now create a subscription that includes both usage add-ons from the previous step.

 ```ruby
 streaming_subscription_create = {